Fiscal-military state

 A fiscal-military state is a state that bases its economic model on the sustainment of its armed forces, usually in times of prolonged or severe conflict.
 Characteristically, fiscal-military states will subject citizens to high taxation for this purpose.

 In the past, states such as Spain, the Netherlands and Sweden, which were embroiled in long-lasting periods of war for local or global hegemony, were organized as fiscal-military states.
 The British East India Company also employed military fiscalism in maintenance of rule in India during the mid-18th century.
 Colonial powers generated their revenue for the maintenance of the army.
 Currently, few states could be described as fiscal-military states, probably because of the decline of large-scale international conflicts in recent times.

+Historiography (Britain)

+In British history the concept was popularised by John Brewer’s study of eighteenth-century Britain as a “fiscal-military” polity.
+Earlier eighteenth-century narratives already compiled fiscal and military data; for example, James Ralph’s The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46) appended customs and excise series, national-debt tables, and army/militia returns.